MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ## Expand a cell

 Expand a cell to view [dynamic](kusto/query/scalar-data-types/dynamic.md) data or long strings.
-In the expanded view, dynamic data is presented like JSON to make it more readable.
+In the detailed view, dynamic data is presented like JSON to make it more readable.
 To expand a cell, follow these steps:

-1. Double-click a cell to open the expanded view.
+1. Double-click a cell to open the detailed view.
 1. Select the icon on the top right of the result grid to switch reading pane modes.
 Choose between the following reading pane modes: **Inline**, **Below**, and **Right**.

     :::image type="content" source="media/web-query-data/expanded-view-icon.png" alt-text="Screenshot showing the icon to change the reading pane mode in the Azure Data Explorer web UI query results." lightbox="media/web-query-data/expanded-view-icon.png":::